nannis36/mindbank/README.md

 	1 2

 int id: The final line is a single integer representing a vertex id to run the longest path algorithm from **followed by a newline**.
-(Note: the provided example needs an extra blank line at the end to be considered correct)
+(Note: the provided example needs an extra blank line at the end to be considered correct).

 Example input: